Creating goodwill & great work since 1999

-- Possesses many “World’s Greatest Mom” coffee mugs & finger paintings to prove her prowess in that realm.
+- Possesses many “Mother of the Year” mugs & finger paintings to prove her prowess in that realm.

 - Clients frequently respond to meeting requests with, “Tessa will be there, right!?”.

-Some bios write themselves (which is crazy weird).
 Tanya, or Ton, as her verbally lazy friends call her, has a long history in the arts.
-One of her first jobs was that of a prominent west coast Sandwich Artiste.
-Amazingly, she has managed to excel far beyond Bread & Cheese Master to highly regarded graphic designer on Team Sussner.
-Tanya arrived from Portland after school, various design positions and freelance work at the PSU Graphic Design Center.
+One of her first jobs was that of a prominent Sandwich Artiste.
+Amazingly, she has managed to excel far beyond Bread & Cheese Master to highly regarded Senior Designer on Team Sussner.
+Tanya’s known for her uncanny ability to express volumes with a look in her design and on her face.
 Ms. Naylor is a thoroughly modern design pro with bonus, old school pen-&-paper skills.
 We are extremely thrilled that she has locked herself to one of our desks.
 And that’s what we said.

 - Tanya Naylor has been delivering the graphic goodness and good humor day-in-and-day-out since the winter of 2011.